 The Intelligence-Led Policing Section was established on June 14, 2011, to advance the agency’s crime fighting initiatives to a modern-day philosophy.
 The Intelligence-led Policing Section (ILP) informs critical decisions across all components of the Pasco Sheriff’s Office through the cultivation and dissemination of strategic, operational, and tactical intelligence.
 Analysts provide actionable intelligence aimed at crime and harm reduction, disruption, and prevention.
-The Intelligence-led Policing Section consists of 17 members, including a director, manager, and 15 analysts in varying levels and roles.
+The Intelligence-led Policing Section consists of 30 members, including a director, manager, and two analysts’ supervisors, and 20 analyst in varying levels and roles.

 The district analysts are responsible for having a broader understanding of crime problems facing the district.
 The Crime Analyst in each district is tasked with reviewing incident reports, field contacts, tips, and other sources of information and data with a targeted focus on the Big 4 and select violent crimes.
 The overarching goal of the crime analysts is to accurately interpret the criminal environment and determine what crime problems their respective district is truly facing.
 The criminal intelligence analysts in each district are focused on identifying why the problem exists and providing actionable intelligence to influence members to reduce crime, disrupt criminal networks, and prevent future crimes from occurring.
 The District analysts work periodically from the District offices to increase the effective and efficient flow of information with an effort to fill intelligence gaps and work more closely with District Commanders to influence decisions on resource allocation and deployment.